7 Ways Procurement Professionals Can Impact an Organization

 Organizations are under increased pressure to deliver when it comes to Corporate Social Responsibility (CSR).
 CSR includes environmental initiatives, philanthropy, economic responsibility, and ensuring ethical business practices throughout the organization and the supply chain.

-Procurement has substantial influence here.
-This could be something as simple as ensuring parts and products are delivered in green vehicles or packaged with recyclable materials, for example.
-Encouraging manufacturers to use energy-saving equipment and finding local suppliers that drive sustainability are also options.
+Procurement has substantial influence here, as well.
+Something as simple as ensuring parts and products are delivered in green vehicles or packaged with recyclable materials makes a difference.
+Encouraging manufacturers to use energy saving equipment and finding local suppliers that drive sustainability are also options.

 Ready to make a true impact?
 Una can help.
 Contact us to learn more.